tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

 5. Validate File Uploaded is a Zip Archive
 ==========================================

+Now that the file is written to disk, use the built-in ``zipfile`` module to verify that the file is a ZIP archive.
+This is most easily done by attempting to extract the file and then handling the exception if it is not a ZIP file.
+This is a convenient pattern for this implementation, because the next step will be to verify that the ZIP archive contains a shapefile which will require extracting.

 1. Add the following imports and modify ``handle_shapefile_upload`` in :file:`controllers.py` as follows: